meesterkurt/joyofprofessionallearning/_posts/2017-10-14-stand-up-faculty-meeting.markdown

 The stand up ends when the time keep calls time

-What we learned about the 15 minute Stand up Faculty Meeting is that it really is calibrating relationships, camaraderie, our sense of belonging, our tribe, a time and place to safely express a frustation, and the chance to bring joy, laughter, and a common purpose as work together toward our greater goals.
+What we learned about the 15 minute Stand up Faculty Meeting is that it really is about calibrating relationships, camaraderie, our sense of belonging, faceime time with our tribe, a time and place to safely express a frustation, and the chance to bring joy, laughter, and a common purpose as work together toward our greater goals.

 To learn more, contact us.
 Follow us on Twitter @joyofpl and Facebook @joyofpl to see how we are helping teachers be learners first!